parekhrohan21/parekhrohan21/how_to_start.md

 On daily basis to save and update on cloud \
 `-first $ git add file.ext` \
 `-$ git commit -m "drop a message"` \
+`-#there might be requirement to do git pull or git fetch do as required and mentioned on terminal` \
 `-$ git push -u origin main`